 These fish farms allow managers to rear a host of fish that have a significant impact on the regional economy in terms of jobs and exporting seafood.
 Seeing the success of aquaculture on the Canadian side has encouraged conversations on the other side of the lake.
 While fish farming in Canada is legal, the U.S. has historically been split on aquaculture in the Great Lakes.

-A Canadian company, Cold Water Fisheries, is looking to expand its fish farming business from the Canadian side of the lake to near the Michigan shore.
-This would bring millions of pounds of rainbow trout, also known as steelhead, to a proposed site near Escanaba Bay, Michigan.
+In 2016, a Canadian company, Cold Water Fisheries, was looking to expand its fish farming business from the Canadian side of the lake to near the Michigan shore.
+The expansion would bring millions of pounds of rainbow trout, also known as steelhead, to a proposed site near Escanaba Bay, Michigan.

 Conditions in the bay are similar to those in Fraser Bay, an inlet of Ontario where the aquaculture company has a successful installation that has operated for more than 30 years.
-But despite that track record, regulators in the state of Michigan have concerns and are undertaking a review before letting such a facility move forward.
+But despite that track record, regulators in the state of Michigan have concerns about the facility.

-On the flipside of those concerns, there are some positives that could be gained from allowing fish farming in parts of Lake Huron.
+While there are several concerns surrounding the initiation of fish farming in Lake Huron, introducing the practice to the region also has the potential to improve the region.
 One of the most obvious is that the move would contribute a lot of money and jobs to the region.
 As indicated in another report, this one led by Michigan State University, the expected production value of the trout could be about $5.5 million annually.

-But the effects will remain unseen for some time.
+However, these benefits would not be immediate, and it appears that there is still a great deal of research that needs to be conducted before the U.S. will legalize the practice.
 Michigan state regulators recommend starting out with some small fish farms in Lake Huron to see how they do.
-Small operations, they argue, aren’t likely to have big impacts on the surrounding ecosystems while the impacts are assessed.
+Small operations, they argue, aren’t likely to have big impacts on the surrounding ecosystems while the practice is assessed.